 - Lowers your after-meal blood sugar level

 - Decreases blood pressure and increases good (HDL) cholesterol and reduces bad (LDL) cholesterol

 - Helps you lose weight and maintain your weight

 - Promotes relaxation by reducing stress, tension, and anxiety

 - Reduces risk of diabetes complications, including heart disease, stroke, and kidney failure

 During class we discuss the blood sugar goals established by the American Diabetes Association for home monitoring.
-We educate you on the signs, symptoms, causes, and treatment of high and low blood sugar. (send to resource page on hyperglycemia and hypoglycemia) Patients can also bring their blood sugar meter for demonstration on how to use it.
+We educate you on the signs, symptoms, causes, and treatment of high and low blood sugar.
+Patients can also bring their blood sugar meter for demonstration on how to use it.
 We also encourage patients to monitor for patterns related to when they eat and try to discover what foods high in carbohydrate cause their blood sugar levels to go up.

 A physician referral is required for all nutrition services to aid with billing coverage.
 Download a referral form to take to your physician.
 For questions about billing or additional information, please contact our office at 859.313.2393.